crimsonvspurple/responsive-table/README.md

 # Results

-I remember it would have been possible to use one grid for this thing, but the main issue seems to be they dropping `subgrid` from the spec and moving it to level 2.
+I remember it would have been possible to use one grid for this thing, but the main issue seems to be the dropping of `subgrid` from the spec and moving it to level 2.
 So we can do this in a few ways:

 - Use a full `<table><tr><td>` for large views